Skip to main content

 Where are the best spots for craft beer in Wellington?

-Start with Garage Project in Aro Valley, then walk down to Panhead on Tory Street.
+If you're looking for the best spots for craft beer in Wellington, start with Garage Project in Aro Valley, then walk down to Panhead on Tory Street.
 For a beachside pint, Parrotdog in Lyall Bay is unbeatable.
 Brewtown and the Kāpiti Coast are excellent add-ons for a fuller regional taste.

 Can I do a brewery tour in Wellington?